microsoft/MixedRealityToolkit-Unity/Documentation/README_ObjectManipulator.md

 #### Hand Type

 Specifies whether the constraint is used for one handed, two handed or both kinds of manipulation.
-Because this property is a flag, you can select both options.
+Because this property is a flag, both options can be selected.

 * *One handed*: Constraint will be used during one handed manipulation if selected.
 * *Two handed*: Constraint will be used during two handed manipulation if selected.

 #### Proximity Type

 Specifies whether the constraint is used for near, far or both kinds of manipulation.
-Because this property is a flag, you can select both options.
+Because this property is a flag, both options can be selected.

 * *Near*: Constraint will be used during near manipulation if selected.
 * *Far*: Constraint will be used during far manipulation if selected.